 Featured on Television

 KSDAA waters were featured in the April 2006 edition of Trout and Salmon when Paul Proctor expounded the virtues of fishing for wild brown trout on the upper reaches of the River Eden.
 We don't claim our waters are easy but Paul's parting comment on sampling a day ticket was "I would say the challenge and rewarding fishing on offer here is worth £15 of anyone's money."
-We think Paul got it right.
+We think Paul got it right then and it is, perhaps, even better today.
 Read his full report here.

 An additional benefit of being a KSDAA member is that you can also fish the waters of other clubs in the Cumberland and Westmorland Angling Alliance.